 Post-stratification for the purpose of weighting allows for compensation of any over- or underrepresented types of hospitals and discharges in the sampling frame (the NRD) with respect to the distribution in the target universe (AHA data).
 The NRD was post-stratified by hospital and patient characteristics.
-The following hospital characteristics explained significant differences in inpatient outcomes: census region, urban/rural location, hospital teaching status, size of the hospital defined by the number of beds, and hospital ownership.8
+The following hospital characteristics explained significant differences in inpatient outcomes: census region, urban/rural location, hospital teaching status, size of the hospital defined by the number of beds, and hospital ownership.

 Discharges with unverified and missing patient linkage numbers were excluded because these patients cannot be tracked across time.
 In an analysis to inform the design of the NRD, an examination of the distribution of patient age and sex between discharges with verified and unverified/missing patient linkage numbers was conducted in data year 2011.
 From this analysis, it was determined that the majority of the unverified discharges (52.7 percent) were females aged 18-44 years old.
-In addition, 30-day all-cause readmission rates in 2011 by age-sex categories were compared across States, which revealed variation between SID with a high percentage of verified patient linkage numbers and States with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and States with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers and states with a lower percentage of verified patient linkage numbers.
+In addition, 30-day all-cause readmission rates in 2011 by age-sex categories were compared across States, which revealed variation between SID with a high percentage of verified patient linkage numbers and States with a lower percentage of verified patient linkage numbers and States with a lower percentage of verified patient linkage numbers by sex and age.
+Therefore, the NRD was also post-stratified by sex and five age groups (0, 1-17, 18-44, 45-64, and 65 and older).